symfony/symfony-docs/security.rst

     The ``password_hashers`` option was introduced in Symfony 5.3.
 In previous versions it was called ``encoders``.

+.. versionadded:: 5.3
+    In 5.2, using the ``auto`` option for hashing algorithm picked Sodium if it was available.
+Starting with 5.3 the default algorithm is "bcrypt", even if Sodium is available.

 Now that Symfony knows *how* you want to hash the passwords, you can use the ``UserPasswordHasherInterface`` service to do this before saving your users to